 Your dog may occasionally yawn when he is tired.
 Your dog will also yawn throughout the day when presented with new situations, such as being approached abruptly or startled, having something or someone directly in his face, being picked up, when hugged, or when he’s unclear as to what is going on or what’s expected.

-Remember, dogs primarily use language to diffuse conflict and tell others about their harmless intentions.
+Remember, dogs primarily use language to defuse conflict and tell others about their harmless intentions.
 They use DogSpeak when they are feeling conflicted or stressed in an attempt to neutralize the situation or calm themselves.

 The yawn is actually one of the first “words” dogs display as very young pups.
 When picked up, most young puppies will let out a yawn as early as one day old.